AleksandrinaAleksieva/BTC-testing-task/README.md

 ### 1 Clone the repository:
 bash
 Copy code
-git clone <your-repository-url>
+git clone repository
-cd nexo
+cd btc-testing-task

 ### 2 Install dependencies
 Ensure that you have Node.js and npm installed.
 Then run: